herbie2568/music-frontend2/README.md

 ### Notes & Other Goals

--Social components, particularly interested in incorporating likes and reviews of songs, possibly even the capability to view musician profiles
+- Social components, particularly interested in incorporating likes and reviews of songs, possibly even the capability to view musician profiles
--Being able to group songs as albums or playlists.
+- Being able to group songs as albums or playlists.
--Shopping cart - users can easily add and remove songs from their shopping cart, or other playlists -
+- Shopping cart. users can easily add and remove songs from their shopping cart, or other playlists

 # Getting Started with Create React App